Skip to content

 Layer 1: Session Behavior Collection

-Client-side tracking captures the visitor’s session path, page engagement, scroll depth, time on page, referrer, device context, search behavior, and customer actions.
+Client-side tracking captures session path, page engagement, scroll depth, time on page, referrer, device context, search behavior, and customer actions.

 Tech: React hooks, sessionStorage, engagement tracking, GlobalSearch